BulletBoys: History

 In 2009, they released their sixth album, titled 10c Billionaire, on Chavis Records.
 The material was originally written in 2006 with plans, by Torien, for a new project using the same name.
 However, they eventually released it under the BulletBoys moniker.
 In October, original bassist Lonnie Vincent returned to the group while guitarist Tony Marcus (XYZ, Arcade, Vicious Delite) was also added to the lineup with a tour of the US announced soon after.

 In January 2010, the group was confirmed to play the Stockholm Rock Out Festival on April 30 of the same year.
 In March, the song "Smooth Up In Ya" appeared briefly in the movie Hot Tub Time Machine.
 In April, they were confirmed to play another Festival, Rock N America, that took place July 23–25.

 On August 28, 2011, former drummer Johnny Giosa died in a car accident in Los Angeles at the age of 42.

 On December 12, 2019, BulletBoys announced that their original lineup would be reuniting.
 The reunion kicked off with a hometown gig on December 30, 2019, at the Whisky a Go Go.
 The reunion lasted until January 2022 when drummer Jimmy D'Anda and guitarist Mick Sweda left the band due to "toxicity" within the band.
 The newest lineup of the band was announced shortly after, which would consist of guitarist Ira Black, bassist Brad Lang, and drummer Fred Aching, thus alleging original bassist Lonnie Vencent had also left the band.

 On December 10, 2024, it was announced that original bassist Lonnie Vencent had returned to the band to replace Brad Lang, and Jake Faun had joined the band to replace Ira Black.
-On October 13, 2025, it was announced original drummer Jimmy D'Anda had rejoined the band, and that guitarist Frankie Lindia had joined the band to replace Jake Faun.
+On October 13, 2025, it was announced original drummer Jimmy D'Anda had rejoined the band, and that guitarist Frankie Lindia had joined the band to replace Jake Faun, while D'Anda stating that original guitarist Mick Sweda had no desire to return to the band.
+However, two months later, it was announced Mick Sweda had rejoined the band, reestablishing another reunion of the band's classic lineup.